 Sinus & Allergy Congestion Relief Blend: Suggested Oils: Peppermint, Rosemary, Tea Tree, Lavender, Lemon.
 These oils will create a cooling, uplifting blend that will also help clear the mind while studying .
 Good to inhale for Fall/Spring seasonal allergies and congestion.

 PMS Balance Blend: Suggested Oils: Clary Sage, Geranium, Roman Chamomile, Lavender, Sweet Orange, Cypress: There’s nothing worse than having your period, feeling crampy and moody and having Mom a hundred miles away.
 The oils I’ve recommended are all good for hormone balance, calming the nerves, and antispasmodic for cramping.
-I’d make a strongish blend at about 5% (25 drops of essential oil to 1 ounce of carrier) to be rubbed into the abdomen and lower back.
+I’d make a strong blend at 5% (25 drops:1 oz carrier) to be rubbed into the abdomen and lower back.
 Even just smelling this blend will help her feel more relaxed.

 Citrus Oils For Uplifing Spirits (Orange/Lemon/Lime/Grapefruit/Bergamot)